vyshnavkr/shortnotes/STRING.md

 ## String:
  - #### Immutable:
- 	Any modifications on an object will create a new object
- - 'A string object is abandoned upon creation' if its a modified version of an existing string AND NOT ASSIGNED TO ANY REFERENCE VARIABLE
+ 	Any modifications on an object will create a new object 'A modified string object is abandoned upon creation' if its NOT ASSIGNED TO ANY REFERENCE VARIABLE
  - #### Final:
  	String class is marked final so that nobody can override the behaviors of any of the String methods.
 Thus protecting immutability.
  - #### Memory: